10 years ago ‘build it and they’ll come’ worked on-line. Today it doesn’t.

 So how do you get found on-line quickly today?

-Here are the steps I go through to get a new site established on-line:
+Here are the steps I go through to get a new site indexed and receiving search traffic as quickly as possible:

 Step 1: Make sure that each page on your site is structured properly (on-site SEO).

-Each page on your site should be focused on a specific subject.
+Each individual page on your site should be focused on a specific subject: one page, one objective.

 There are lots articles that talk about optimising a page for certain keywords.
 When I first read things like that I felt intimidated.
 It all sounded too technical and complex.

-But if you focus each page on your site on one specific subject it will automatically become optimised for its keywords.
+If you focus each page on your site on one specific subject, and consciously choose a keyword for that subject, your page will automatically become optimised.

-For example, if your site is about web design services and one of the services you offer is WordPress installations and maintenance, then you need to use one page to talk about your WordPress services, and only your WordPress services.
+For example, if your site is about web design services and one of the services you offer is WordPress development, then your keyword would be WordPress and you need to use one page to talk about that, and only that.

 As long as you do that, the fact that you’re only talking about WordPress on that page will automatically result in it being optimised for the keyword ‘WordPress’.

-There are some steps you need to add manually:
+But there are also some steps you need to add manually:

-Make sure ‘WordPress’ figures in your heading and sub headings.
+Make sure ‘WordPress’ (or your chosen keyword) figures in your heading and sub headings, your META title, META description and keywords.

-As long as you do that then, hey presto – your page will be optimised for the keyword ‘WordPress’.
+As long as you follow those steps then your page will be optimised for the keyword ‘WordPress’.

-So the message is: keep each page focused on one subject, and make sure your keyword figures in your title, description and keywords META tags.
+So the message is: keep each page focused on one subject, and include your keyword in your headings, sub-headings, META title, META description and keywords.

 Step 2: Create a Sitemap and submit it to the search engines.